-Applicants should develop project proposals in consultation with communities from the proposed participating wards.
+NB: Applicants should develop project proposals in consultation with communities from the proposed participating wards.
+Applicants may be required to show proof of community involvement in the development of the project proposal.

-5. GRANTS MANAGEMENT ARRANGEMENTS
+4. GRANTS MANAGEMENT ARRANGEMENTS

 Successful applicants (Project Grantees) will enter into a Grant Agreement with UNDP which will be guided by the UNDP POPP Guidelines for engagement with NGOs/CSOs.
 UNDP Resident Representative or his designate, supported by the ZVBP Management Unit will oversee administration of the Grant Agreements.